MyreMylar/pygame_gui/docs/source/theme_reference/theme_vertical_scroll_bar.rst

 UIVerticalScrollBar Theming Parameters
 =======================================

-The UIVerticalScrollBar theming block id is 'vertical_scroll_bar'.
+The :class:`UIVerticalScrollBar <.UIVerticalScrollBar>` theming block id is 'vertical_scroll_bar'.

 Colours
 -------

-UIVerticalScrollBar makes use of these colour parameters in a 'colours' block:
+:class:`UIVerticalScrollBar <.UIVerticalScrollBar>` makes use of these colour parameters in a 'colours' block:

  - "**dark_bg**" - The background colour of the 'back' of the scroll bar, the colour of the track that the scroll bar moves along.

-Important Note
+Sub-elements
 --------------

-While the UIVerticalScrollBar doesn't have many theming parameters all of it's own; because it is composed of multiple UIButton elements, it also inherits the
-:ref:`theme-button`.
-As such, you can include those parameters in your 'vertical_scroll_bar' block as well and they will affect those parts of the scroll bar which are made of buttons - which is most of it.
+You can reference all three of the buttons that are sub elements of the scroll bar with a theming block id of 'vertical_scroll_bar.button'.
+You can also reference the three buttons individually by adding their object IDs:

+ - 'vertical_scroll_bar.#top_button'
+ - 'vertical_scroll_bar.#bottom_button'
+ - 'vertical_scroll_bar.#sliding_button'

+There is more information on theming buttons at :ref:`theme-button`.

 Example
 -------

-Here is an example of a vertical scroll bar block in a JSON theme file, using the parameters described above (and some from UIButton).
+Here is an example of some vertical scroll bar blocks in a JSON theme file, using the parameters described above (and some from UIButton).

 .. code-block:: json
    :caption: vertical_scroll_bar.json